Skip to content

 Lock the strategy

 Two exec sessions.
 Lock strategy, allocation, metrics.
-Signal it's safe to admit you use AI.
+Signal it's safe to admit AI use.

 Phase 3 · Weeks 3 to 6 · Lab track